European microstates: Historical small territories

 The wars of the French Revolution and the Napoleonic Wars caused the European map to be redrawn several times.
 A number of short-lived client republics were created, and the fall of the Holy Roman Empire gave sovereignty to each of its many surviving Kleinstaaten.
 The situation was not stabilised until after the Congress of Vienna in 1815.
 Following World War I and World War II a number of territories gained temporary status as international zones, protectorates or occupied territories.
 A few of them are mentioned here:

+Historical dependencies

+Several historical territorial dependencies and colonies have also formerly existed in Europe, under the sovereignty of another state or monarch.
+These include: